squareborg/plesk-to-s3/README.md

 Download the entire "dumps" folder from S3 with the correct date eg. /mybucket/backup/daily/1511241645/dumps ( for 11 November 2015 @ 16:45)
 Copy to your plesk server to the /var/lib/psa/dumps/ folder, choose overwrite if prompted.
 You should then access the plesk backup manager and see the entire backup available.

+You can do this using `s3cmd` like this `s3cmd -v sync s3://plesktos3/backup/daily/1801271748/dumps/ /var/lib/psa/dumps/`

 ## To restore one subscription:

 Download the entire first level of the backup you want to restore eg.  `/mybucket/backup/daily/1511241645/dumps/*` excluding the *domains* folder,